 #2 Free Money

 Most employers offering a 401(k) plan provide some sort of company match.

 What’s a match?
 A company match is when your employer agrees to match your contributions to the 401(k) plan.
-Employers will typically have a maximum threshold of how much they will contribute in relationship to your salary.
-For example an employer may match up to 3% of your pay.
+Employers will typically have a maximum threshold of how much they will contribute in relation to your salary.
+For example, an employer may match up to 3% of your pay.

 In short, it’s free money – you contribute $100 they contribute $100 to your plan.